How Fee Only Financial Advisors Are Different

 Fee-only and fee-based advisors aren’t paid in the same way.
 Fee-only advisors are only compensated by the fees their clients pay them.

-Fee-based advisors are paid by the fees you pay them and some commissions.
+Fee-based advisors are paid by the fees their clients pay them, but can also receive some commissions.

 Commission advisors are paid a commission only based on the sales they make.